amityv0113/Blog-post-app/Readme.txt

-1 ) cd backend -> npm start
+1 ) cd backend ->npm install -> npm start
-2 ) cd frontend/blogpost -> npm start
+2 ) cd frontend/blogpost -> npm install -> npm start

-install mongodb compass to connect to local database or change connection string in backend/database/db.js file
+install MongoDB compass to connect to the local database or change the connection string in the backend/database/db.js file

-endpoints in backend is present in thunder-collection_blogpost file
+endpoints in the backend is present in the thunder-collection_blogpost file